My son Nolan, born in 2007, has a severe-profound hearing loss and hears with a cochlear implant.

 Every parent of a child with hearing loss remembers the moment well: the look on the audiologist's face when the hearing test was completed...and failed.
 The shock, the grief, and the worry about the future are intense in the first weeks and months after a diagnosis of congenital hearing loss is made.
 Some babies are born with a severe or profound hearing loss (this may be more commonly referred to as "deaf") and some babies are born with a mild or moderate hearing loss (more commonly referred to as "hard of hearing").

-What steps should parents take after learning of their child's permanent hearing loss?
+Here are some steps should parents take after learning of their child's permanent hearing loss:

 Get Support When Baby Can't Hear

 Join an online parent support group.
 You can find them on Yahoo and other search websites.

 If your baby has a severe/profound hearing loss and cochlear implants are a possibility, join the Pediatric CI Circle group.

 In addition, there are several blogs written by parents who have children with hearing loss.
 Get in touch with a community of other parents who have "been there, done that."

 - Look up the John Tracy Clinic in Los Angeles, a free resource for parents of deaf and hard-of-hearing preschoolers.
 They offer a free correspondence course for parents of infants and preschoolers, in addition to a free summer program for preschoolers.

 - Learn about infant and childhood hearing loss with the information provided at My Baby's Hearing, a Boy's Town website focusing on early hearing loss detection.